I actually started my transition to gray hair at 38.

-I sort of agree but looking back it actually made it easier because I didn’t have a stark demarcation line to contend with, but rather a few streaks here and there and mostly gray at the temples.
+I sort of agree, but looking back it actually made it easier because I didn’t have a stark demarcation line to contend with, but rather a few streaks here and there and mostly gray at the temples.

 I am jealous of those who have a full head of gorgeous silver coming in as they begin their gray transition.
 It took a few more years for my silver to show up.

-My silver has come in pretty nicely since going gray back in 2012 and I have no regrets.
+My silver hair has come in pretty nicely since going gray back in 2012 and I have no regrets.

 Have I been mistaken for my daughter’s grandmother?
-Yes, a couple times, but we just laugh about it.
+Yes, a couple of times, but we just laugh about it.
 I have grown to care very little about stranger’s perceptions of me.